 Another typical application of unsupervised algorithms is preprocessing for supervised algorithms.
 A new representation of the data increases the learning accuracy of the monitored algorithm or reduces the memory and time overhead.

 There are two types of algorithms commonly used in unsupervised learning:

 A k-means algorithm is a method of vector quantization that is also used for cluster analysis.
 In this case, a previously known number of k groups is formed from a set of similar objects.
 The algorithm is one of the most commonly used techniques for grouping objects, as it quickly finds the centers of the clusters.
 The algorithm prefers groups with low variance and similar size.
 (Source: Wikipedia)

 The Apriori algorithm is a method for association analysis, a field of data mining.
 It serves to find meaningful and useful contexts in transaction-based databases, which are presented in the form of so-called association rules.
-A typical application of the Apriori algorithm is shopping basket analysis.
-Items are products offered here, and a purchase represents a transaction that contains the purchased items.
+A typical application of the Apriori algorithm is a shopping basket analysis.
+Items are products offered here, and purchase represents a transaction that contains the purchased items.
 The algorithm now determines correlations of the form: “When shampoo and aftershave were bought, shaving cream was also purchased in 90% of the cases.”

 Unsupervised Learning can be beneficial if you do not know exactly what to do with the data provided or in which direction the analysis should go.
 It thus offers the data scientist the opportunity to bring a little light into the dark.